 Born on August 1, 1779, in Frederick County, Maryland, Francis Scott Key became a lawyer who witnessed the British attack on Fort McHenry during the War of 1812.
 The fort withstood the day-long assault, inspiring Key to write a poem that would become the future U.S. national anthem, "The Star-Spangled Banner."
 Key later served as a district attorney for Washington, D.C.
 He died on January 11, 1843.

 Francis Scott Key was born on August 1, 1779, in Frederick County, Maryland, to a wealthy clan on the plantation of Terra Rubra.
 He was educated at home until the age of 10 and then attended an Annapolis grammar school.
 He went on to study at St. John's College, ultimately returning to his home county to set up practice as a lawyer.
 Key wed Mary "Polly" Taylor Lloyd in the early 1800s, and the couple would go on to have 11 children.
-By 1805, he'd set up his legal practice in Georgetown, part of Washington, D.C.
+By 1805, he'd set up his legal practice in Georgetown, then an independent municipality within Washington, D.C. area.

 By the early 1810s, the United States had entered into conflict with Britain over the kidnapping of U.S. seamen and the disruption of trade with France.
 The ensuing hostilities would come to be known as the War of 1812.
 Though opposed to the war due to his religious beliefs and believing that the disagreement could be settled without armed conflict, Key nonetheless served in the Georgetown Light Field Artillery.